Penne alla vodka with Prosciutto

 How to make penne alla vodka

 When you read the directions for this recipe, it might seem a little complicated, but it is pretty simple.
-The result of this recipe is going to be a creamy tomato sauce you are going to love.
+The result of this recipe is a creamy tomato sauce you’ll love.
 Here are the steps:

 1. Heat 2 tablespoons of olive oil in a large skillet over medium-low heat, then add chopped garlic and onions to the pan.